These GTA: San Andreas server hosts also let you pay $20 to launch a cyberattack

 The botnet's host server traced back to San Calvicie's website, which offers hosting for the Rockstar Games title, released in 2004.
 Players create mods for the 14-year-old game and host them online so others can join in.
 San Calvicie offers servers for hosting for GTA: San Andreas, as well as protection against DDoS attacks, for $16 a month.

-At the same time, the group was also offering DDoS attacks on demand for $20, under the name "Corriente Divina," or "Divine Stream."
-The advertised post reads, "God's wrath will be employed against the IP that you provide us."
+At the same time, the group is also offering DDoS attacks on demand for $20, under the name "Corriente Divina," or "Divine Stream."
+The advertisement reads, "God's wrath will be employed against the IP that you provide us."

 The group originally offered the volume of attacks at 100Gbps, but tripled it to 300Gbps after it started building the JenX botnet on Monday.
 Radware's researchers said JenX is a lot stealthier than the Mirai botnet, and it's hard to determine how many devices are hijacked unless you're the target of the attack.